awcodify/sysctl-theme/_posts/2025-05-13-seo-optimization-with-arsxy-theme.md

 ### Permalink Structure

-Sysctl uses SEO-friendly permalinks by default.
+Arsxy uses SEO-friendly permalinks by default.
 You can customize the structure in `_config.yml`:

 ```yaml
 permalink: /:categories/:title/